 But, there’s a small catch.
 Its Management is infamous for giving false information, arrogance with minority shareholders, insider trading, or paying too much to themselves.
 Now, think again.
 Even though this company may be a winner in the future, you probably cannot trust its Management to take care of your money.

-You need to stay invested with a Management which is trustworthy and respects your interests.
+You need to stay invested with a Management that is trustworthy and respects your interests.
 Here are a few indicators that can help you assess the trustworthiness of a company’s Management:

 - Aligned with your interests: Check whether the Managements’ interests are aligned with the shareholders’ interests.
 Check for the following clues:

-- Vision and plan: Does the Management share a vision that appeals to you and have a plan to implement it?
+- Vision and plan: Does the Management share a vision that appeals to you and has a plan to implement it?

 - Decreased interest in the company: Is the Promoters’ interest in the company decreasing?
 For this, check whether –

 - The Promoters are reducing their stake-holding often.

 - The CEO and Top Management are selling/exercising their stock options periodically.

 If the answer to any of the above (1, 2 or 3) is yes, then obviously the Promoters have a short-term interest in their company.
 Hence, it is better to stay away from it.